Dampfwalze/ProzProgProject/README.md

 ```
 cmake --build path/to/build
 ```
-this will create an executable in the root of the build folder
+This will create an executable in the root of the build folder